canonical/maubot-operator/docs/explanation/charm-architecture.md

 ### NGINX

 NGINX is configured as a Pebble layer and is the entry point for all web traffic to the pod (on port `8080`).
-Serves static files directly and forwards non-static requests to the Maubot container (on port `29316`).
+It serves static files directly and forwards non-static requests to the Maubot container (on port `29316`).

 NGINX provides static content cache, reverse proxy, and load balancer among